-The University's accreditation schemes provide landlords and letting agents who have agreed to meet the minimum legal requirements for letting accommodation.
+Always look out for local accreditation schemes as these mean the registered landlord or letting agent have agreed to meet the minimum legal requirements for letting accommodation.
 They will have greater concern for your safety, health and welfare:

 Medway Accreditation Scheme - part of an umbrella of accreditation schemes managed by the London Landlord Accreditation Scheme (LLAS).

 If you plan to live off-campus, you may be asked by the landlord or letting agent to provide a reference.
 The University does not provide individual tenant references for students so we recommend you submit a copy of your current accommodation agreement.
-If you currently live in campus accommodation, print a copy of your student accommodation agreement online from my accommodation.
+If you currently live in campus accommodation, print a copy of your student accommodation agreement online via you MyAccommodation Portal.

 You've chosen a property and you're ready to move in, but don't stop there.
 There are still a few things you need to do before you enter the house and during your tenancy.